sarincasm/jar-of-dirt/showcases/find-correct-outlet/README.md

 ### Env Variables

-Edit the file .env and add a key needed to call the Maps API.
+Edit the file `app/.env.local` and add a key needed to call the Maps API.

 ### Then, to run the application,